 History & Heritage Museums

-Pompeii and Mt Vesuvius Shared Tour with Optional Lunch USD 165’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Ticket for a 19th-Century Frankfurt VR Journey in English USD 23’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.